intelligent-agent/redeem/README.md

 ```

 Get and compile the device tree overlay.
-For Kernel 4.1, see the instructions for the new cape overlay repository: [https://github.com/beagleboard/bb.org-overlays]
+For Kernel 4.1, see the instructions for the new [cape overlay repository](https://github.com/beagleboard/bb.org-overlays)

 ```
 Get and compile the device tree overlay.
 Notice that there has been a change in the DT intefrace between 3.8 and 3.12: